ranyitz/code-migrate/README.md

 ```
 ### Future plans and ideas
 * `exec` task (run custom commands)
-* improve testsing
+* improve testing
 * `warn`/`check` task
 * code-migrate-tools (support AST related operations)
-* consider adding a `read` task for case the user only wants to retrieve information
+* Consider adding a `read` task for case the user only wants to retrieve information
 * add a way to create scopes for a single logical task